ShaoxiongYuan/ShaoxiongYuan.github.io/index.md

    Please refer to the [course website](https://bytes.usc.edu/cs104/) for more information!

-   My solution to the six homework can be found at this [Git Repository](https://github.com/ShaoxiongYuan/csci104-homework)
+   My solution to the six homework can be found at this [GitHub repository](https://github.com/ShaoxiongYuan/csci104-homework)

 2. **Spring 2021: CSCI 170, Discrete Methods in Computer Science, Prof. S. Batista**